palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

   input or multiple choice problems.

-* :ref:`Problem Written in LaTeX` This problem type allows you to convert problems that you’ve already written in LaTeX into the edX format.
+* :ref:`Problem Written in LaTeX` This problem type allows you to convert problems previously written in LaTeX into the edX format.
 Note that this problem type is still a prototype, however, and may not be supported in the future.